 Consider that businesses using Twitter for lead generation generate about twice as many leads each month as companies that do not.
+Using cool twitter icons and Twitter cards helps with this—for example, use a “call-to-action” button to take people directly to a landing page when they click on your icon or card.
 Thus, if you’re running an e-commerce site, then you already know you need to use Facebook, Pinterest, and Twitter.

 Facebook is always included primarily because of their massive user base.
 More people use Facebook than the entire population of China.
 At the same time, Facebook can be difficult to use at first because most people use Facebook to keep in touch with friends, not to find new businesses.
 It is a slow and steady source of lead generation compared to other platforms.

 Not all leads are of the same quality.
 How do you know what leads are qualified and what leads are not likely to convert?
 By implementing user-friendly forms that encourage visitors to supply some basic information.
 You do not need to gather their medical records and family history, just some demographic information that will let you know whether a person who followed your link fits your target audience.

 – Full Name

 You can accomplish this fairly easily with gated content.
 This is content that cannot be reached without filling out a short form.
 Of course, visitors will not fill out this form if it seems long, intrusive or boring.
 You have to make it short, sweet and creative.
 You also need to have it gating information the visitor actually wants to read.

 You or your sales team will post the media on the appropriate sites with a link.
 The link brings them to the gate page where they are encouraged to fill out the form if they want the entirety of the information.
 The information you gather will be extremely useful by allowing you to track your ROI, as well as develop more appropriate content in the future.